UOB (Malaysia) is a subsidiary of UOB, a leading bank in Asia with a global network.

 Board Attendance

-Directors’ attendance at Board and Board Committee meetings in 2023 is set out in the table below.
+Directors’ attendance at Board and Board Committee meetings in 2025 is set out in the table below.
+The contributions of directors go beyond their attendance at formal meetings.
+Directors have individually or collectively engaged Management outside formal meetings in their oversight of the affairs of the Bank.

 ^ Chairman/Chairperson of Committee.

 The Board currently comprises six members, the majority of whom are independent directors.
-Dato’ Jeffrey Ng Tiong Lip, Puan Fatimah Binti Merican, Mr Ching Yew Chye and Datuk Phang Ah Tong are independent directors.
+Mr Ching Yew Chye, Mr Arthur Chin Shoon Chong, Tunku Alina binti Raja Muhd Alias and Datin Paduka Sarena Cheah Yean Tih (who was appointed on 1 January 2025) are independent directors.
 Annually, the NC assists the Board to assess the overall composition and effectiveness of the Board and Board Committees as well as each director’s independence according to the criteria in BNM’s Guidelines on Corporate Governance.
 For the year under review, the NC concluded that the independent directors continue to demonstrate conduct and behaviour that are essential indicators of independence and that each of them continues to fulfil the definition of independence.

-The profiles of the directors can be found in the Board of Directors section of this report.
-Collectively, the directors have vast and varied experience in banking, finance, business and management, and the skills and expertise relevant to the business of the Bank.
-The Board leverages the range of deep skills, expertise, experience and insights of its members in the discharge of its duties.
+The profiles of the directors can be found in the Board of Directors section.
+Collectively, the directors have vast and varied experience in banking, finance, technology, business and management, and the skills and expertise relevant to the business of the Bank.
+The Board leverages the range of skills, expertise, experience and insights of its members in the discharge of its duties.
+The on-going review, appointment and re-appointment of the directors has ensured that the Board comprises a composition of longer-serving directors and newer ones to provide continuity and stability and to facilitate knowledge transfer.

-The directors also recognise the importance of training and development to keep abreast of prudential requirements and best practices.
-For the year under review, they attended various training programmes related to their duties as directors including governance and risk management practices, updates on accounting standards, digital development in Malaysia and the Bank, cyber security and anti-money laundering.
-Through the Bank’s continuous development programmes, new and existing directors receive training on topics that are relevant to the business of the Bank thereby equipping directors with the relevant knowledge and skills to perform their role effectively.
-They also attended external programmes organised by FIDE Forum.
+Training and development are important to enable the Board to keep abreast of prudential requirements and best practices.
+For the year under review, the Board had attended various training programmes related to their duties as directors including board culture, Islamic finance, artificial intelligence, sustainability, banking trends, technology risk management, cyber security and anti-money laundering.
+As part of the Bank’s continuous development programmes, new and existing directors receive training on topics that are relevant to the business of the Bank and thereby providing the directors with the relevant knowledge and skills to perform their roles effectively.
+They also attended external programmes organised by FIDE Forum and Asia School of Business.

 A new director receives an induction package upon appointment.
-The package includes among other materials, the articles of directorship which enumerate a director’s general duties, obligations and responsibilities, the Board Charter, terms of reference of the Board Committees, and guidance on directors’ duties and relevant company policies.
+The package includes amongst other materials, the articles of directorship which enumerate a director’s general duties, obligations and responsibilities, the Board Charter, TORs of the Board Committees, and guidance on directors’ duties and relevant company policies.
 The induction process consists of meetings with key senior management and briefings on key areas of the Bank’s business, risk management and support functions.
 A new director who is also appointed to serve on Board Committees is briefed on specialised or technical topics relevant to the activities of those Board Committees.

 Whether individually or as a group, directors may seek independent professional advice in the course of discharging their duties at the Bank’s expense.